Data-4-Climate-Action-Edinburgh/D4CAE_dashboard/inst/app/www/intro.md

 [D4CAE annual report](https://data-4-climate-action-edinburgh.github.io/home/Publications/)
 * to be an outlet for skills development for the volunteers of D4CAE

-If you'd like us to add a chart of your data about Edinburgh, drop us a line:
+If you'd like us to add a chart of your data about Edinburgh, or if you think you might have found a mistake, or for any other questions or comments, please drop us a line:

 Data4ClimateActionEdinburgh@gmail.com